HyperDot Accessibility Report

 If you want to play HyperDot, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:

-HyperDot has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in HyperDot which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Stick: Can play with 1 stick.